A Southern Comfort Classic

 Spicy shrimp & salty bacon are simmered in a thick tomato and shrimp stock and served over creamy cheddar grits.
 The combination of fresh shrimp tossed with bacon in a spicy tomato sauce served over creamy grits is good for the soul.
 Shrimp & grits is a staple of coastal south cuisine and for good reason- it’s delicious.

 I have always been intimidated by cooking grits, let alone shrimp & grits!
-However, after escaping the northeast for an extended winter break in South Carolina, my love and appreciation for this traditionally southern comfort food grew really deep.
+However, after escaping the northeast for an extended winter break in South Carolina, my love and appreciation for this traditional southern comfort food grew really deep.
 During this time, I tasted several varieties of this popular low country dish, and what I discovered was that no two versions were the same.